-The base C-CDA R2.1 schema (with approved extensions) can be found on the HL7 International Structured Documents Work Group svn repository.

 2.4.
-Schematron
+C-CDA R2.1 Schematron

 Schematron is a rule-based validation language for making assertions about the presence or absence of patterns in XML trees.
 Schematron is capable of expressing constraints above and beyond what is possible with XML Schema.

 Schematron can be used to: